hilmifawwazsaad/hilmifawwazsaad/README.md

 <h3 align="left">About</h3>

 - 👾 Tech and Creative Enthusiast
-- 👀 I’m interested in UI/UX Design, Web Development, and Artificial Intelligence
+- 👀 I’m interested in UI/UX Design, Project Management, and Web Development
 - 😄 You can call me Mi or Waz!
 - ⚡ Surviving on broken sleep thanks to GemasTIK
 - 🏷️ Iso Ra Iso, Kudu Iso!